Iranian missiles hit a hospital and wound over 200. Israel threatens Iran's top leader

-Israeli Defense Minister Israel Katz blamed Iranian Supreme Leader Ayatollah Ali Khamenei and said the military "has been instructed and knows that in order to achieve all of its goals, this man absolutely should not continue to exist."
+Israeli Defense Minister Israel Katz blamed Iranian Supreme Leader Ayatollah Ali Khamenei for Thursday's barrage and said the military "has been instructed and knows that in order to achieve all of its goals, this man absolutely should not continue to exist."

+From Washington, the White House announced that U.S. President Donald Trump will decide whether to join Israel’s campaign against Iran’s military and nuclear program within two weeks, saying that Trump still sees a window for diplomacy to address Israeli and U.S. demands on Iran's nuclear program.

+“Based on the fact that there’s a substantial chance of negotiations that may or may not take place with Iran in the near future, I will make my decision whether or not to go within the next two weeks,” Karoline Leavitt, the press secretary, told reporters, quoting Trump.

+Prime Minister Benjamin Netanyahu said he trusted that Trump would "do what's best for America."

+“I can tell you that they’re already helping a lot,” Netanyahu said from the rubble and shattered glass around the Soroka Medical Center in Israel’s southern city of Beersheba.

-U.S. officials said earlier this week that President Donald Trump had vetoed an Israeli plan to kill Khamenei.
+U.S. officials said earlier this week that Trump had vetoed an Israeli plan to kill Khamenei.
 Trump later said there were no plans to kill him, "at least not for now."

+The U.S. has been weighing whether to join Israel's attack by striking Iran's well-defended Fordo uranium enrichment facility, which is buried under a mountain and widely considered to be out of reach of all but America's "bunker-buster" bombs.

-Israel carried out strikes on Iran's Arak heavy water reactor, in its latest attack on the country's nuclear program.
-The conflict began last Friday with a surprise wave of Israeli airstrikes targeting military sites, senior officers and nuclear scientists.
+The open conflict between Israel and Iran erupted last Friday with a surprise wave of Israeli airstrikes targeting nuclear and military sites, top generals and nuclear scientists.
+At least 639 people, including 263 civilians, have been killed in Iran and more than 1,300 wounded, according to a Washington-based Iranian human rights group.

-A Washington-based Iranian human rights group said at least 639 people, including 263 civilians, have been killed in Iran and more than 1,300 wounded.
-In retaliation, Iran has fired hundreds of missiles and drones, killing at least 24 people in Israel and wounding hundreds.
+Iran has retaliated by firing hundreds of missiles and drones, killing at least 24 people in Israel and wounding hundreds.

-At least 240 people were wounded by the latest Iranian attack, four of them seriously, according to Israel’s Health Ministry.
+At least 240 people were wounded by the latest Iranian attack on Israel, including 80 patients and medical workers wounded in the strike on the Soroka Medical Center.
+The vast majority were lightly wounded, as much of the hospital building had been evacuated in recent days.

-Iran used a missile with multiple warheads, according to an Israeli military official, who spoke on condition of anonymity in line with military regulations.
+Israel's Home Front Command said that one of the Iranian ballistic missiles fired Thursday morning had been rigged with fragmenting cluster munitions.
+Rather than a conventional warhead, such a missile carries dozens of submunitions that can explode on impact, showering small bomblets around a large area and posing major safety risks on the ground.

 Iran has fired hundreds of missiles and drones at Israel, though most have been shot down by Israel's multitiered air defenses.

-Israel estimates that Iran had around 2,000 ballistic missiles at the start of the conflict, and says it has fired around 450 missiles and 1,000 drones toward Israel since hostilities began.

-Israel lifted some restrictions on daily life Wednesday, suggesting the missile threat from Iran was easing.

-Iran has long maintained its program is for peaceful purposes.
-However, it also enriches uranium up to 60%, a short, technical step away from weapons-grade levels of 90%.
+Iran has long maintained its nuclear program is for peaceful purposes.
+However, in addition to having a nuclear power plant, it also enriches uranium up to 60%, a short, technical step away from weapons-grade levels of 90%.
 Iran is the only non-nuclear-weapon state to enrich at that level.

-Israel is widely believed to have nuclear weapons — making it the only such state in the Middle East — but does not acknowledge having such arms.
+Israel is widely believed to be the only nuclear-armed state the Middle East, but does not acknowledge having such arms.

 Iran's supreme leader on Wednesday rejected U.S. calls for surrender and warned that any American military involvement by the Americans would cause "irreparable damage to them."